Must See Denver Attractions

-Lions and tigers and bears – and so much more, on lovely grounds make this the fourth most popular zoo in America.
+Lions and tigers and bears – and so much more, on lovely grounds make this one of the most popular zoos in America.
 Go underwater with polar bears at Northern Shores, or eyeball-to-eyeball with a gorilla in Primate Panorama.
 Predator Ridge recreates the plains of Africa with a pride of lions, while Tropical Discovery is rainforest teeming with crocodiles and gila monsters.
-The zoo's biggest new addition is Toyota Elephant Passage, a phenomenal 10-acre home for the Zoo's elephants, gibbons, rhinos and more, all in the heart of a re-created Asian village.
+The zoo's biggest new addition is Toyota Elephant Passage, a phenomenal 10-acre home for the Zoo's elephants, gibbons, rhinos and more, all in the heart of an re-created Asian village.
 More Info

 This tree-shaded neighborhood is just two miles from downtown and easily accessible by bike on the Cherry Creek Bike Path.

 Cherry Creek Shopping District